 Disclaimer: All OCs belong to me while Hunger Games belongs to Suzanne Collins.
 The picture used for the book cover belongs to its original owner.
 I've only done some edits to it.

 Gently, softly, I hummed the lullaby as my fingers nimbly weaved the top half of my little sister's golden—a rare shade in our district—locks into a fishtail braid.
-I wore a calm exterior and my lips were curled up in a sweet smile but through that façade, I was frightened—terrified, in fact, just like how I would every year on this very same day since my little brother was of age and now, my little sister.
-Today was the day that everyone but the volunteers dreaded and today was also the day of dear Cordi's very first reaping.
+I wore a calm exterior and my lips were curled up in a sweet smile but through that façade, I was frightened.
+I was in fact, terrified—just like how I would every year on this very same day since my little brother was of age and now, my little sister.
+Today was the day that everyone but the volunteers dreaded.
+Today was also the day of dear Cordi's very first reaping.

 "It's alright, Cordi," I assured my little sister, dropping the finished braid.
-Then, I stood up and kneeled in front of Cordi to plant a kiss on her forehead.
-"Your name will only be in the ball once and there are several hundred more slips in there that could be picked."
+I stood up and kneeled in front of her to plant a kiss on her forehead.
+"Your name will only be in the bowl once and there are several hundred more slips in there that could be picked."

 "But, yours is in there six times and Arlen's in there four times!"
 Cordi cried.
 She clutched my hands and the tears that pooled in her oceanic eyes began to slip.
 My smile never faltered as I wiped away her tears.
 Trust sweet Cordi to be more worried about Arlen and me.

 "We'll be alright, Cordi," Arlen's smooth voice came from the door.
 His footsteps grew louder as he neared us.
-"You know that despite what everyone believes, Arva is a fighter and that I can also take care of myself, you and Arva as well now."
+"You know that despite what everyone believes, Arva is a fighter.
+I can take care of myself now too.
+I can take care of all us."

 "I know but…but Arva…" Cordi trailed off, unable to complete her sentence as a sob escaped her lips.
 I knew what she was implying.
-Everybody in the entire district that knew of the Morwenna family—even if it was only a glimpse on our profile—could tell that I was frail and delicate.
-Although some people lent a hand, it was still a wonder to them how I had managed to care for my siblings and myself when our mother breathed her last breath and we had no other living relatives to take us under their wing since father and our only uncle had long passed in an accident on their jobs at sea as well.
+Everybody in the entire district who knew of the Morwenna family could tell that I—even if it were only a glimpse at our profile—was frail and delicate.
+I was a faulty fishing hook, made blindly, and too thin to withstand the force of struggling fishes.
+Although some people lent a hand, it was still a wonder how I had managed to care for my siblings and myself when our mother breathed her last breath, especially considering that we had no other living relatives to take us under their wing since father and our only uncle had long passed in an accident on their jobs at sea as well.